Minnesota Medical Cannabis Program: A Guide for Patients

 - Review your self-evaluation report, practitioner appointment summary and the list of your currently prescribed medications.

 - Provide a medical cannabis dosage recommendation customized for you.

-There are eight Cannabis Patient Centers located throughout Minnesota in Minneapolis, St. Paul, Eagan, Bloomington, Rochester, St. Cloud and Hibbing.
+Minnesota's Cannabis Patient Centers are located in Minneapolis, St. Paul, Eagan, Bloomington, Rochester, St. Cloud, Willmar, Moorhead and Hibbing.

 Before visiting a Cannabis Patient Center, please call to verify the hours of operation.